chalmerj/introcs-lecture-notes/devel/rst/homework-gradecalculation.rst

 because you can do most all of it with tools learned so far.
 Add the parts with ``if`` statements when you have been introduced to ``if`` statements.
-(Initially be sure to make the wirght actually add up to 100.)
+(Initially be sure to use data that makes the weights actually add up to 100.)

 You should be able to write the program more concisely and readably if you use functions developed